An In-depth Study of LLM Contributions to the Bin Packing Problem: Interpretability of LLM-evolved heuristics

-Liu et al.~\cite{liu2024evolution} extended the work of \romera and developed the EoH heuristic for the \weibDef distribution.
+\cite{liu2024evolution} extended the work of \romera and developed the EoH heuristic for the \weibDef distribution.
 Their methodology is largely similar, differing mainly in the evolutionary framework employed.
-The authors do not specify the number of instances used to evolve their heuristic nor the number of items per instance.
-However, since they compare their results to \cFourteen, it can be reasonably assumed that they employed the same \weibDef training datasets as \romera.
+The authors used the same five instances than \romera to evolve their heuristic.
 Their resulting algorithm is presented in Algorithm~\ref{alg:eoh}.

 In practice this score function $f_{\text{EOH}}$ is less opaque than that of \cFourteen as it depends solely on the item size $s$ and the remaining bin capacity $b$, rather than on adjacent bins: